The Adoptee Journey

-It was just over eighteen months since I wrote about how my vagina smells like shame.
-That article went viral, with good reason.
+It's been just over eighteen months since I wrote about how my vagina smells like shame.
+That article went viral.
 Shame is something most of us have felt at one time or another.
-For those of us who have been conditioned in sex negativity, vaginal shame can mean we are sickened by our sexuality, our genitals appear ugly and disgusting.
+For women like me who have been conditioned in sex-negativity-layer upon layer, lover-upon-lover, and body shame mostly by my own demons, vaginal shame can mean we are sickened by our sexuality, our genitals appear ugly and disgusting.
 More generally a negative body image distorts our perception of ourselves, lowering our self-esteem and driving us into a spiral of self destructive behaviour.
-That’s how it used to be for me.
+That's how it used to be for me.

 As a teenager, I would spend hours examining every fleshy pore and every cellulite driven indent.
 My examinations usually ended up with blotchy red skin where I'd poked and prodded what I believed were imperfections, trying to eliminate them from my skin or my person.
 Where my vagina was concerned, no washing or shaving was ever enough.
 Smeg was dirty.
 Blood was foul.
 As was I.

 But I'm a veritable poster girl for reframing painful perspectives.
 One of my passions is to help people, particularly women break free from society shame, to help them love their bodies, so that they may be able to stand confidently and happily, no matter what they - or their vaginas - look like.
 I'm on my own journey, as I help others through theirs.
 How am I doing?
 You may well ask...